Needed Digestive Enzyme (sold via GreenNutro) Review 2026: Legit or Overhyped?

 0 = legit, 10 = all hype

-"It's a multi-enzyme digestive supplement with 14 enzymes crammed into a single 150mg capsule — a dose so small it's almost certainly underdosing most of the enzymes it lists."
+"A multi-enzyme digestive capsule with 14 enzymes crammed into a 150mg proprietary blend — a dose too small to verify effectiveness."

 Consumer advice